jazzband/djangorestframework-simplejwt/docs/getting_started.rst

 -------------------------------------

-If you are planning on encoding or decoding tokens using certain digital signature algorithms (like RSA or ECDSA), you will need to install the cryptography_ library.
+If you are planning on encoding or decoding tokens using certain digital signature algorithms (i.e. RSA and ECDSA; visit PyJWT for other algorithms), you will need to install the cryptography_ library.
 This can be installed explicitly, or as a required extra in the ``djangorestframework-simplejwt`` requirement: